ravi-appiness/ravi-appiness/README.md

 - 👋 Hi, I’m Ravi Kiran J
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning and working as a Fullstack developer [MERN]
+- 🌱 I’m currently learning and working as a Fullstack developer [MERN] in Appiness Interactive Pvt Ltd
-- 💞️ I’m looking to collaborate on Appiness
+- 💞️ I’m looking to collaborate on open projects
 - 📫 How to reach me ravikiran@appinessworld.com

 <!---